evidentlyai/evidently/docs/book/customization/report-data-aggregation.md

 # Non-aggregated plots in Reports

-If you want to see non-aggregated plots, you can set the `agg_data` parameter as `true`.
+If you want to see non-aggregated plots, you can set the `agg_data` parameter as `false`.

-You can set it on the level of the complete Report by passing the corresponding option.
+You can set it on the Report level by passing the corresponding option.

 ```python
 report = Report(